StudioMitesh/breakthesilence/README.md

 Here's a breakdown of the main folders and files in the repository:

 - `.firebase`: Configurations and settings for Firebase hosting and database.
-- `.github/workflows`: CI/CD workflows for deployment using Heroku and Firebase.
+- `.github/workflows`: CI/CD workflows for deployment using Firebase.
 - `cv/`: Frontend work, including landing and login pages.
 - `dataconnect/`: Code and scripts related to Firebase data connections.
 - `static/` & `templates/`: Web assets like CSS, JavaScript, HTML templates.